-Since the returned information might be difficult to understand, it is recommended to process it in order to get a clear view of what is really happening with each database.
+Since the returned information might be difficult to understand, we recommend that you process to get a clear view of what is really happening with each database.

 We recommend carrying out a thorough analysis.
-For instance, this blog post http://www.sqlskills.com/blogs/paul/how-to-examine-io-subsystem-latencies-from-within-sql-server/ provides a useful script for improving the readability of IO subsystem latencies.
+This blog post http://www.sqlskills.com/blogs/paul/how-to-examine-io-subsystem-latencies-from-within-sql-server/ provides a useful script for improving the readability of IO subsystem latencies.

 For more information, refer to Monitoring I/O options such as the one shown at https://docs.oracle.com/cd/B28359_01/server.111/b28275/tdppt_realtime.htm#CHDCCFDG.

-Given that Bizagi is an intensive data-access application, you will need to consider these optimal measures for the network connection between the Bizagi servers and the database servers:
+Since Bizagi is an intensive data-access application, consider these optimal measures for the network connection between the Bizagi servers and the database servers:

-•Low latency: The network should have a latency of 0,15 ms (on average).
-In corporate system architectures, a low latency is usually achieved while having the Bizagi server and database server on the same network segment and involving a switch.
+•Low latency: The network should have a latency of 0.15 ms (on average).
+In corporate system architectures, low latency is usually achieved when you have the Bizagi server and database server on the same network segment and use a switch.

-Monitoring network latency between the Bizagi server and the database server can be also achieved by means of a PING command from the console.
+You can also monitor network latency between the Bizagi server and the database server with a PING command from the console.

 •Adequate bandwidth: The recommended bandwidth is at least 10,000 kb in 64ms, according to the results presented when invoking the following RESTful service:

-You may invoke such service by using the browser, once having ensured that you set your the corresponding values for your [Bizagi_Server] and [Work_Portal_Site].
+You can invoke the service through the browser, after setting the corresponding values for your [Bizagi_Server] and [Work_Portal_Site].

 4. Connection between clients and the Bizagi servers.

-especially for the corporate network (on-premise), or a VPN, monitoring the network (in this case, the bandwidth is relevant) between the Bizagi Server and the clients can be achieved by posting a PING command from the console of the client.
+For a corporate network (on-premise), or a VPN, you can monitor the network (in this case, the bandwidth is relevant) between the Bizagi Server and the clients with a PING command from the console of the client.

 5. Other services.

-Recall that you should monitor other services which are external to Bizagi, but which are integrated to the solution.
+Monitor other services which are external to Bizagi, but which are integrated into the solution.

-This includes an ESB or other systems exposing web services, or data sources to Bizagi, other services as offered by the corporate E-mail server, the file server or ECM repositories, as well as any system or repository used for authentication purposes (e.g, the Active Directory), or additional appliances such as firewalls or a load balancer.
+This includes an ESB or other systems exposing web services; data sources for Bizagi; other services offered by the corporate E-mail server, the file server or ECM repositories, as well as any system or repository used for authentication purposes (e.g, the Active Directory) or additional appliances such as firewalls or a load balancer.

-Keep in mind that services must be operational, and that Bizagi should have granted access when applicable (to those meant to provide access).
+Services must be operational, and Bizagi should have granted access to services meant to provide access.

 Monitoring the platform

-To monitor the platform on which Automation Server components run, you may rely on usual OS performance counters.
+To monitor the platform on which Automation Server components run, you can rely on the usual OS performance counters.

-For health checks, or to measure and monitor the performance of the Bizagi server platform, these performance counters as recommended (in addition to any other you consider relevant):
+For health checks, or to measure and monitor performance of the Bizagi server platform, we recommend these performance counters in addition to any other you consider relevant:

 •Processor\% Processor Time: Refers to the average percentage of processor time occupied.
-It is a main indicator to consider when deciding whether the CPU power of the IIS server is enough.
-It is recommended for this counter to remain below 85% for the system to be considered healthy.
+It is a main indicator when deciding whether the CPU power of the IIS server is sufficient.
+This counter should remain below 85% for the system to be considered healthy.

-•System\Processor Queue Length: The processor queue is being filled up with threads when the server’s processors are busy servicing other threads at the moment.
-If this counter is usually above 2 and the % Processor Time remains on high levels, then the processors are considered a bottleneck in the system.
+•System\Processor Queue Length: The processor queue fills with threads when the server’s processors are busy servicing other threads.
+If this counter is usually above 2 and the % Processor Time remains at high levels, the processors are a bottleneck in the system.

-•Memory\Available Mbytes: Refers to the amount of physical memory (measured in Mbytes) on the system that can be used by new processes.
-If the free memory is equal or greater than 50%, the system is considered healthy.
+•Memory\Available Mbytes: Refers to the amount of physical memory (measured in Mbytes) in the system that can be used by new processes.
+If the free memory is equal to or greater than 50%, the system is considered healthy.
 A value of 25% free memory indicates a potential problem.
-If the memory is below 10%, the condition has to be examined carefully and precautions have to be taken.
-If the free memory is less than 5%, the performance of the system is negatively impacted.
+If the memory is below 10%, examine the situation carefully and take steps to free up memory.
+If the free memory is below 5%, the performance of the system suffers.

-•Memory\Pages/sec: Refers to the amount of read and write requests from memory to disk.
-If this value remains high and the Available Mbytes are less than 10%, then the Memory subsystem is considered a bottleneck.
-Less than 500 Pages/sec are considered normal, more than 500 may affect system’s performance.
+•Memory\Pages/sec: Refers to the number of read and write requests from memory to disk.
+If this value remains high and the Available Mbytes are below 10%, then the Memory subsystem is a bottleneck.
+Fewer than 500 pages/sec is considered normal, more may affect system performance.

-•Network Interface\Bytes Total/sec: Refers to the total amount of bytes – both sent and received – over the network.
-If the value of this counter is usually greater than 80%, then maybe another or faster network card should be installed on the server.
+•Network Interface\Bytes Total/sec: Refers to the total number of bytes – both sent and received – over the network.
+If the value of this counter is usually greater than 80%, maybe another or faster network card should be installed on the server.

-Note that he appropriate available free disk space will depend on your project's implementation characteristics (given by your analysis for the solution's sizing and its growth rate) and your system architecture involved.
+Note that the appropriate available free disk space will depend on your project's implementation characteristics (given by your analysis for solution sizing and its growth rate) and your system architecture.

-Whether for the database servers, the Bizagi servers, or any file servers involved for storage of documents, whenever used disk space gets close to the capacity, then you should take necessary actions.
+Whether for the database servers, the Bizagi servers, or any file servers involved for storage of documents, whenever used disk space gets close to capacity, necessary actions to free up space.

-Running your servers with an inappropriate amount of free disk space may result in performance issues and unexpected behaviors triggered by the operating system itself as well.
+Running your servers with too little free disk space may result in performance issues and unexpected behaviors triggered by the operating system itself.

-In addition to the above, you may also consider: Paging file (% of usage), Physical disk (% disk time), or Logical disk (% processor time).
+In addition, you may also consider: Paging file (% of use), Physical disk (% of disk time), or Logical disk (% of processor time).

-As a best practice, you should keep track of any recorded changes in your server's logbook as well.
+As a best practice, keep track of any changes in your server's logbook.

-Apart from updates or audit trails, or certain measures, all important changes should be registered in there (with their corresponding timestamp).
+Apart from updates, audit trails, or certain measures, all important changes should be registered in there with their corresponding timestamp.